richardcysun/Goos-by-Chapers/README.md

 ## Chapter 11
 **TO DO: Single item-join, lose without bidding.**

-In this chapter, authors simply created a walking skeleton.
-Apprently, the efforts of building up a skeleton is larger than original expectations.
+In this chapter, authors simply create a walking skeleton.
+Apprently, the efforts of building up a skeleton is larger than initial expectations.
 In the example coces, there was a tricky part confused me a while.
 How come the FakeAuctionServer announces auction close by sending empty message in Chat?
 While Main receiving a message (empty or not, no matter) from Chat, it always put "Lost" on the Label.
 The actual implements will be filled in following chapters.
 ### Class Diagram of End-to-End Test